apify/actor-vector-database-integrations/actors/milvus/README.md

 Otherwise, data crawled by one Actor might expire due to inconsistent crawling schedules.

-## Outputs
+## 💾 Outputs

-This integration will save the selected fields from your Actor to Milvus.
+This integration will save the selected fields from your Actor to Milvus and store the chunked data in the Apify dataset.

-## Example configuration
+## 🔢 Example configuration

 #### Full Input Example for Website Content Crawler Actor with Milvus integration